Klaus Woeste: A new learning function for GenZ.

 We saw all the horribly boring e-learning that had been churned out over the years and thought, "Wow, what if we could create a consumer experience that gave learners the glue for social learning to connect with each other while solving real-world day-to-day problems at scale?"
 That was our realization.
 It wasn't a complicated concept, but it was motivated by consumer tech and our desire to help learners have better, more impactful digital learning experiences.

-I am impressed by the simplicity of Intrepid, the technology and the intelligent combination of functionalities.
+I'm impressed by the simplicity of Intrepid, the technology and the smart combination of functionalities.

-But that simply leads nowhere.
+But this simply gets nowhere.
 Passive repetition of content is not learning.
-Learners need to be actively involved, practicing new skills, exchanging ideas with others and reflecting on their learning process.
+Learners need to be actively engaged, practicing new skills, exchanging ideas with others, and reflecting on their learning process.

 A prototypical way of learning is to sit in a library and study a book.
 You take notes while working silently and alone.
 No one speaks.
 This is seen as effective learning.
 In your opinion, what are the ideal use cases for learning in a team or cohort?

-Sam Herring: When I think of isolated learning, and you gave a great example of learning at a university, it’s very much focused on knowledge acquisition.
+Sam Herring : When I think about learning in isolation, and you gave a great example of learning at a university, it's very much focused on knowledge acquisition.
 This is different from creating a skill.

-This is interesting because isolated learning is often the default we think of when we think of the experience of learning.
+It's interesting because isolated learning is often the standard that we think of when we think of the experience of learning.
 But isolated learning (including common forms of self-directed e-learning) is the rare exception when we consider the broader human history and experience of learning.

 Because if we think about how humans have learned since the beginning of time, how we have learned to communicate, we have had to tell each other stories to pass on our knowledge, to coordinate, to survive, to avoid being eaten by the sabre-toothed tiger.
 We had to pass on our knowledge, our wisdom, our culture.
 In this sense, networked social learning is not a new concept.
 Social learning is probably the beginning of learning.
 It is deeply embedded in our DNA and part of who we are as humans.
 Isolated learning and the self-directed digital forms we are surrounded by today are the outlier.

-This explains why social learning has so many applications: Where there is a need for deep skill building; Where the focus is on learning nuanced skills; Where the environment is dynamic and changing; Where the learning can be applied to solve professional challenges together with others; Where teams need to work together.
+This explains why social learning has so many applications: Where there is a need for deep skill building; Where there is a focus on learning nuanced skills; Where the environment is dynamic and changing; Where what is learned can be applied to solve professional challenges with others; Where teams need to work together.

 Where can we experience social learning in the workplace?
 There are many examples, for example the induction of new employees, where we meet colleagues for the first time and build important relationships.
-In leadership development, we can practice social skills with others, reflect on our weaknesses with colleagues who are likely to be facing similar challenges.
-In professional development, whether it’s technical or soft skills, we have the opportunity to practice with others.
-Another example is diversity, equality and inclusion, where learning in isolation doesn’t work, people need to interact and have the opportunity to share real experiences.
+In leadership development, we can practice social skills with others, reflecting on our weaknesses with colleagues who are likely to face similar challenges.
+In professional development, whether it's technical or soft skills, we have the opportunity to practice with others.
+Another example is diversity, equality and inclusion, where isolated learning doesn't work, people need to interact and have the opportunity to share real experiences.

-Other examples of large-scale changes in companies that benefit from social and applied learning include mergers and acquisitions and digital transformations.
+Other examples of large-scale change in organizations that benefit from social and applied learning include mergers and acquisitions and digital transformations.
 There are so many challenges that can be overcome through social learning.

 I went through the case studies of Intrepid; Telstra, Miller Heiman Group, ServiceNow and Microsoft.
 What they have in common is: a team works in an organization and applies a process.
 And then the process is changed or the company is transformed.

 Sam Herring: Exactly.
-You’ve found the common thread, Steffen.
-A strategic change can be the digital transformation or the transformation of the company from a holding company to an operating model.
-Microsoft’s transformation was about moving its product suite from on-premise software to cloud subscriptions.
-ServiceNow is focused on developing partners’ expertise in both ServiceNow products and consulting skills to drive customer adoption and success.
-So it’s about strategic transformation, training individuals to be successful and supporting organizations to be successful.
+You've found the common thread, Steffen.
+A strategic change can be digital transformation or transforming the company from a holding company to an operating model.
+Microsoft's transformation was about moving its product suite from on-premise software to cloud subscriptions.
+ServiceNow is focused on developing partners' expertise in both ServiceNow products and consulting skills to drive customer adoption and success.
+So it's about strategic transformation, training individuals to be successful and supporting organizations to be successful.

 What makes social learning so valuable for companies in these scenarios?

 Sam Herring: Companies are undergoing massive change.
-For example, the automotive industry switching to electric vehicles or financial service providers introducing sustainable financial practices.
+For example, the automotive industry switching to electric vehicles or financial service providers adopting sustainable finance practices.
 Every organization is undergoing change.
 And if we think back to a year ago, digital transformation seemed less immediate and even somewhat abstract.

-It is therefore understandable that companies are looking for consciously designed learning experiences in order to keep pace with digitally driven strategic change.”
+It is therefore understandable that companies are looking for consciously designed learning experiences to keep pace with digitally driven strategic change.

 It has never been as important as it is today.
-It has never been so important for teams to come together to master the challenges of digital change.
+It has never been more important for teams to come together to overcome the challenges of digital transformation.

 Let me give you another example.
 We have a professional services client that is going through a digital transformation that is fundamentally changing every part of their business, from consulting to audit to controlling.
 For example, data analytics is now being used in auditing and auditors need to develop skills in using these tools and understand how to use them specifically in the context of an audit.
 It is no longer enough to apply what they have learned in the academic world and through years of audit experience.

-And we have so many examples of this from our customers, where the nature of their work has changed dramatically and therefore people in business need to learn to learn not just in isolation, but also from each other.
+And we have so many examples of this from our clients where the nature of their work has changed dramatically and therefore people in business need to learn to learn not only in isolation but also from each other.

 The need for social learning seems to have increased compared to 10 to 15 years ago.

 Sam Herring: Absolutely.
-The nature of change, the speed of change and the skills that we know are driving upskilling are significantly more sophisticated than the tools of the past – self-paced e-learning, virtual classrooms, WebEx, and so on.
-We have a much more urgent need for effective training and now have more powerful tools at our disposal.
+The nature of change, the speed of change and the skills that we know are driving upskilling are significantly more sophisticated than the tools of the past - self-paced e-learning, virtual classrooms, WebEx, etc. We have a much more urgent need for effective training and now have more powerful tools at our disposal.

-Sam Herring: There’s no need to point out the changes that are coming their way.
+Sam Herring : There is no need to point out the changes that are coming their way.
 Not just in products like electric vehicles, but also in disruptive technologies that they can apply across their business.
 For example, how generative AI can revolutionize design and production, or the integration of digital and social learning into the sales process for salespeople and the buying process for customers.

 An effective digital learning academy must have relevant and excellent expertise, be it from Microsoft, Google, universities, consultancies or wherever that expertise resides.
 But the expertise needs to be combined with the provision of opportunities for knowledge workers to truly engage in deep skills development.
 Inviting an expert for a few days of external training is not a sustainable and effective solution.

 Relevant content is only the first step.
-Boards need to be committed to creating an environment where continuous learning can take place, where it can be applied in the work environment through projects and where employees have the opportunity to learn iteratively.
+Boards need to be committed to creating an environment where continuous learning can take place, where application can occur in the work environment through projects, and where employees have the opportunity to learn iteratively.

-These can be company-specific academies such as the Volkswagen Design Academy, but also cross-industry academies.
+These could be company-specific academies such as the Volkswagen Design Academy, but also cross-industry academies.

-This would be a superior alternative to the usual business consulting approach of providing expert knowledge, which is expensive, not scalable and difficult to realize as it does not focus on application and sustainable impact.
-The focus must be on the in-depth and continuous development of skills that automotive companies need.
+This would be a superior alternative to the usual management consulting approach to providing expert knowledge, which is expensive, not scalable and difficult to implement as it does not focus on application and sustainable impact.
+The focus needs to be on deep and continuous skill building that automotive companies need.

-Thank you, Sam, for sharing your knowledge on social learning in business transformation.
+Thank you Sam for sharing your knowledge on social learning in business transformations.